2023-2024

 Interface

-Starting with a full UI walkthrough of the product, the team and I noted interface patterns across key screens and what components were currently used.
+Starting with a full UI walkthrough, the team and I inventoried interface patterns across key screens to understand what components were currently in use.

-Starting with a full UI walkthrough of the product, the team and I noted interface patterns across key screens and what components were currently used.
+Starting with a full UI walkthrough, the team and I inventoried interface patterns across key screens to understand what components were currently in use.

 Key Observations